Bryce Hosannah: Wrexham

 On 31 August 2021, Hosannah joined National League side Wrexham on a free transfer, signing a two-year deal.
 He was set to debut for the club on 2 October 2021 as a right wing-back against Aldershot Town, but the match was abandoned early into the second half with Wrexham winning 2–0.
 As such he made his debut three days later in a 1–1 draw at home to Chesterfield.
 He was sent off in his fifth appearance for the club (and the first game to be attended by the club's new owners Ryan Reynolds and Rob McElhenney) after being adjudged to have elbowed an opposition player as the club lost 3–2 to Maidenhead United.
 However, Hosannah served no punishment for his red card as the Football Association reviewed the incident and decided that Paul Mullin was responsible for the elbow and subsequently issued Mullin with a three-match ban.
+He was released by the club on 1 February 2024.

+AFC Fylde

+Following his release from Wrexham, Hosannah signed for National League club AFC Fylde on 6 February 2024 on a short-term contract until the end of the season.

+Rochdale

+On 30 May 2025, Hosannah signed for Rochdale on a one-year contract.